RealityETH/subjectivocracy/docs/medium.md

 ## Every possible world that anybody cares about, in a single contract

-Our proposal is explained in detail in our whitepaper.

 We provide a token contract that manages an infinity of forking paths, each representing a different reality.
 In each possible world, the contract knows how much of the token you have, and enforces how much you can spend.
 It lives on top of Ethereum, and it can move money between around in the normal Ethereum block interval.
 Creating a fork is cheap, like creating a branch in Git, so anybody can create their version of reality, and see if they can persuade other people to live and transact in that reality with them.